-If you want to give your dog organic food, then this is definitely the best option because all of its ingredients and components will be natural and free from any chemicals and preservatives that could prove harmful to your dog’s health.
+If you want to give your dog organic food, this is the best option because all its ingredients and components will be natural and free from any chemicals and preservatives that could prove harmful to your dog’s health.

 What Should I Do If I Feed Kiwi To My Dog And It Gets Sick?

-If you’ve followed all of the guidelines and your dog has eaten a couple of kiwi fruits and becomes sick, then it is best to take them to the veterinarian as soon as possible.
-If they can’t be treated, then it may be necessary for them to undergo an emergency surgery depending on the severity of their condition.
+If you’ve followed the guidelines and your dog has eaten a couple of kiwi fruits and becomes sick, then it is best to take them to the veterinarian as soon as possible.
+If they can’t be treated, they may need to undergo emergency surgery, depending on the severity of their condition.

 Here are tips to help you if your dog gets ill after consuming a kiwi fruit:

 It is best to monitor your dog after eating a kiwi fruit because they may begin vomiting, have loose stool, or feel nauseous if their digestive system becomes upset from the fruit.
 If they exhibit these symptoms for more than 24 hours, it would be best to take them to the veterinarian.

 2. Keep Them Hydrated